logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/hp-quality-center/features/importing-quality-center-tests-into-a-testarchitect-test-module/importing-a-quality-center-folder.md

     Except for **Test Objectives**, all the above TestArchitect test case fields may be found in the **Information** tab of each given test case.
 The Quality Center test fields are available in the **Details** tab of the respective tests.

--   **Steps**: Each pre-defined step, including names and descriptions, written in the Quality Center test plan is are added as a comment in the TestArchitect test module editor.
+-   Steps: Each pre-defined step, including names and descriptions, written in the Quality Center test plan is are added as a comment in the TestArchitect test module editor.

     ![](/images/TA_Help/Images/QC_import_test_case_2.png)